Giorgio Cornaro

 Nobil Huomo Giorgio Cornaro, called "Padre della Patria" (1452 – 31 July 1527) was a Venetian nobleman and politician.

 Life

 Giorgio Cornaro was born in Venice in 1452.
-He was the son of Nobil Huomo Marco Cornaro (December 1406 – 1 August 1479) by his wife, married in 1444, Fiorenza Crispo (1422 – 1501), daughter of Nicholas Crispo, Lord of Syros.
+He was the son of Nobil Huomo Marco Cornaro and Fiorenza Crispo, daughter of Nicholas Crispo, Lord of Syros.
 His sister was Catherine Cornaro, Queen of Cyprus.

 He married in Venice in 1475 Nobil Donna Elisabetta Morosini, Patrizia Veneta, and had an issue, called "Cornaro della Regina".

 He died in Venice on 31 July 1527.